Technologicat/mcpyrate/README.md

 Supports Python 3.6, 3.7, 3.8, and PyPy3.

+We use [semantic versioning](https://semver.org/).
+We're almost-but-not-quite compatible with `mcpy` 2.0.0, hence the initial release of `mcpyrate` is 3.0.0.
+The named parameters of macros are slightly different; for details, search this document for *differences to mcpy*.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**